St James Catholic Parish Coorparoo

 It ought to be:

-1. that at least one godparent is nominated
+1. that at least one Catholic godparent is nominated

 Parents and Godparents, keep the flame of faith alive in the heart of your child and when the Lord comes, may you go out to meet Him.
 (Final exhortation in the Rite of Baptism)